CouchCMS/Documentation/src/contents/concepts/relationships.md

 Couch v1.3 introduces a powerful new feature that can be used to establish relationships between pages of two templates.

-Some example scenarios where this feature will come in handy -<br/>
-**1\.** Your site has two discrete sections - 'products' and 'manufacturers'.<br/>
+Some example scenarios where this feature will come in handy - **1\.** Your site has two discrete sections - 'products' and 'manufacturers'.
 Pages of the two sections are related to each other in a way that a manufacturer may have several products whereas a product can be related to only a single manufacturer.

 **2\.** Two discrete sections - 'artists' and 'albums' can be related to each other in a way that an artist may have several albums while an album in turn can also have several artists associated with it.